Klosmi/html-basics/sass.md

   <br>

 #### __[nesting:](https://sass-lang.com/documentation/style-rules/declarations#nesting)__
-  try not nesting many level deep
+  try not nesting too many levels, because in a larger project it can be hard to read it.
+(It is preferred to create unique classes for read and searchability.)
  - eg.:
     without @use → map-get
     ```